opulo-inc/lumenpnp/doc/content/en/docs/mechanical-assembly/left-side/index.md

 {{< container-image path="images/IMG_20210826_150638-web.jpg" alt="M3 Screw, M3 Nut, and M3 Cap Nut installed" >}}

 4. Insert the M5x25mm Machine Screw through the hole in the top of the Belt Tension Arm so that it passes through the GT2 Pulley Idler.
-5. Add an M5 Hex Nut on the bottom of the Belt Tension Arm and tighten.
+5. Add an M5 Nyloc Hex Nut on the bottom of the Belt Tension Arm and tighten.

 {{< container-image path="images/IMG_20210826_150728-webreverse.jpg" alt="M5 Screw, GT2 Idler Pulley, and M5 Nut installed" >}}

-6. Insert the M5 Hex Nut into the slot for the hex nut on the bottom of the Idler Mount on the leg.
+6. Insert the M5 Nyloc Hex Nut into the slot for the hex nut on the bottom of the Idler Mount on the leg.
 7. Insert completed Belt Tension Arm assembly into belt tensioning slot on Leg.
-8. Insert the M5x40mm Machine Screw through the hole in the top so that it passes through the Belt Tension Arm and tighten into the M5 Hex Nut.
+8. Insert the M5x40mm Machine Screw through the hole in the top so that it passes through the Belt Tension Arm and tighten into the M5 Nyloc Hex Nut.

 {{< container-image path="images/IMG_20210826_151445-web.jpg" alt="Idler and Belt Tension Arm installed on Leg" >}}